About Middle School Redesign

-We greatly appreciate the citizens of Holyoke who thoughtfully considered the ballot question.
+We greatly appreciate the citizens of Holyoke who thoughtfully considered the November 2019 ballot question about the proposed middle school buildings.
 While the results are disappointing, we will continue to work closely with the Building Committee, MSBA, and the public to explore opportunities to realize the educational vision of the Holyoke Public Schools.

-Given the strong community desire for distinct elementary and middle schools, we will still move to an elementary and middle school model.
+Given the strong community desire for distinct elementary and middle schools, we are still moving towards an elementary and middle school model.
 We will have 5-8 elementary schools and 2-3 middle schools.
-We will go through a community discussion and process to determine how to rezone our schools.
+We will go through a community discussion and process to gather input.

 On Tuesday, November 19, 2019, the Holyoke contingent of Mayor Alex Morse, Receiver/ Superintendent Stephen Zrike, Representative Aaron Vega, School Building Committee Chairperson Devin Sheehan, and School Building Committee Member and City Councilor Mike Sullivan met with the Massachusetts School Building Authority (MSBA) to discuss next steps following the unsuccessful November 5th vote for a debt exclusion to fund the City of Holyoke’s share of the proposed two new middle school buildings.
 We strongly advocated that the MSBA allow Holyoke to explore other options for the middle school buildings project, which would significantly contribute to an improved middle school experience for our students.
 Read the press statement that contains more information about this meeting and the next steps in this process.

 - NEW: Press Release: Joint Statement from Mayor Alex Morse & Superintendent Dr. Stephen Zrike Regarding MSBA Meeting